benemon/nomad-server-helm/README.md

 - Compliance with security requirements

 #### Automated Snapshots
-The chart supports Nomad's built-in snapshot agent for disaster recovery.
-When enabled, snapshots are automatically taken and uploaded to S3-compatible storage (including MinIO).
+The `nomad-snapshot-agent` chart deploys Nomad's snapshot agent as a standalone daemon for disaster recovery.
+Supports S3, GCS, Azure Blob, and local PVC storage backends.
+Multiple snapshot policies can run simultaneously by installing the chart multiple times.

 #### Gossip Encryption
 Gossip encryption is always enabled.
 A key is auto-generated if not provided.